Convex-Dev/convex.cljc/module/gen/doc/API.md

     -  [`list`](#convex.gen/list) - List cell where item are generated using <code>gen</code>.
     -  [`long`](#convex.gen/long) - Long cell.
     -  [`long-bounded`](#convex.gen/long-bounded) - Long cell but accept a map with <code>:min</code> and <code>:max</code> for setting boundaries.
+    -  [`long-uniform`](#convex.gen/long-uniform) - Akin to <code>long-bounded</code> but the produced value will be uniformly choosen in the given inverval (inclusive) as opposed to being biased by the current generator size.
     -  [`map`](#convex.gen/map) - Map cell where item are generated using <code>gen</code>.
     -  [`nothing`](#convex.gen/nothing) - Generates nil.
     -  [`number`](#convex.gen/number) - Numeric cell.